majrblais/MillieuHumidePublic/Regression/readme.md

 ## Usage
 Refer to the respective subfolder READMEs for detailed instructions on running the code and reproducing results.
+Generally for both all features and specific features:

+1. Generate the data using `Data_ML`
+2. Train the models using the `Training` folder.
+3. Use `TrainingResults`, `EnsembleLearning` and `ClassGrouping` to get results for the training algorithms directly.
+4. Use the `FeatureSelection` to reduce the features, it also contains the ensemble learning and class grouping.

 ## Future Work
 - Adding code for training on specific features in the `Specific_features` subfolder.